em1ttal/em1ttal/README.md

 # Hello, I am Eshaan Mittal

 Welcome to my GitHub profile.
-Here I will upload various university and side projects thah I have done.
+Here I will upload various university and side projects that I have done.

 ## 🛠️ Skills